 2. Find a book you would like to purchase.
 You can scroll through Amazon’s suggestions for you based on your previous history or wish list.
 Alternatively, you can search and find any book you want.

 4. Add the book to your cart and complete your purchase.
-Once the purchase is complete, the book should almost instantaneously appear in your Kindle Cloud Reader.
+Once the purchase is complete, the book should almost instantaneously appear in your Cloud Reader.

 Now that you have books available, you likely want to read them.
 To start, click on any book to open.
 Clicking on the right or left arrows will help turn the pages.
-The top menu bar includes the features for changing font size, background color, bookmarking, highlighting, etc. If the mouse does not move for a few minutes, the menu bar will disappear so that you have the full screen view for reading.
+The top menu bar includes the options for changing font size, background color, bookmarking, highlighting, etc. If the mouse does not move for a few minutes, the menu bar will disappear so that you have the full screen view for reading.
 It’s all very straightforward – reading on the Web could not be any easier.